An Ultimate Guide to All Beaches in Malta

 An Ultimate Guide to all beaches in Malta

 This is your ultimate guide to all beaches in Malta.
-Beautiful sandy and rocky beaches as well as those hidden gems that only locals enjoy.
+Beautiful sandy and rocky beaches as well as those hidden gems that not even locals know about.
 Your best guide to finding the best beach that suits your taste for your next glorious Malta trip.

 The length of the Maltese shoreline is 136.8 km and I hiked a big part of it in order to prepare this guide.
 Not in one day, of course, but I visited, on foot, many hidden corners of this country and created this list of all the beaches in Malta for you.